A spectacular 1 week South Island road trip itinerary

 It’s a lot of people getting drunk in a way that reminds me of university (the last time I visited I ended up in a house full of hospitality staff downing pre-mixed drinks and playing Never Have I Ever.
 I left).

 So my itineraries tend to veer toward areas of remote wilderness, taking in as much scenery as possible.
-If that sounds like something you like, you might enjoy these two itinerary options for spending one week in the South Island.
+If that sounds like something you like, you might enjoy these itinerary options for spending one week in the South Island.

-7 days in New Zealand: Some thoughts
+7 days in the South Island: Some thoughts

 Here are some of my thoughts: